siddkhannaa/siddkhannaa/README.md

 ### Hi 👋
 I'm Siddharth, most people call me Sidd.
 I enjoy coding, robotics and spending time with my dog, Goggles!
 Currently working on a personal project and my website.
+I also teach robot programming for my FIRST Robotics team.

 <!--
 **ide-k/ide-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.